 After a restful slumber, fuel up for the day with a piping hot cup of joe at Illinois Maker Custom Cup Coffee, or swing by Cafe Moxo for breakfast favorites like cheddar bacon biscuits or baked strawberry pecan French toast.
 Then head to Wildlife Prairie Park in Hanna City.
 This 1,800-acre zoological retreat is home to 60 different species and over 150 native Illinois animals.
 Cougars, bobcats and black bears — oh my!

 You’ve braved the brisk conditions to explore the great outdoors — you deserve a hearty meal.
 Warm up with wood-fired pizzas at Sugar Wood-Fired Bistro, a quick-casual space with an inviting open-kitchen layout.
 The pizzas can be paired deliciously with a craft beer or glass of wine if you so choose.

-As darkness descends, brighten the evening at the 37th annual Festival of Lights, a beloved local tradition that combines massive light displays, festive floats and joyous holiday music.
-The fest runs from November 25 to January 2, and online tickets are not available, so be ready to purchase tickets at the entrance booth.
+As darkness descends, brighten the evening at the 39th annual East Peoria Festival of Lights, a beloved local tradition that combines massive light displays, festive floats and joyous holiday music.
+The fest runs from late November to early January, and online tickets are not available, so be ready to purchase tickets at the entrance booth.

 Unwind after an active day by filling up on smoked meats and unique plates like pulled pork tortas or Asian-style tacos at The Blue Duck Barbecue.
 Or perhaps you’d rather enjoy fine Irish dishes like shepherd’s pie and Guinness pot roast, in which case you should check out Kelleher's Irish Pub.